-Her next film, Hold Up, (writer, producer) premiered at the Sundance Film Festival in 2006.
-Award-winning short films Airplanes (director, writer, producer) and Salamander (director, writer, producer) followed in subsequent years, and were featured at major international film festivals including São Paulo, Palm Springs, Hamptons, Woodstock, and more.
+Her film Hold Up, (writer, producer) premiered at the Sundance Film Festival in 2006.
+Award-winning short films Airplanes (director, writer, producer) and Salamander (director, writer, producer) followed in subsequent years, and were featured at major film festivals including São Paulo, Palm Springs, Hamptons, Woodstock, and more.
 In 2010, Jen was nominated for the Iris Prize by current Sundance Film Festival Director Kimberly Yutani (for Salamander).
-She has also been recognized by New York Women in Film and Television for Outstanding Achievement by Women (twice, for both Airplanes and Salamander.)
-She’s a Film Fatale, and a Film Independent Fellow for her first feature film, The Promised Band.
+She has also been recognized twice by New York Women in Film and Television for Outstanding Achievement by Women.
+She’s a Film Independent Fellow for The Promised Band.

-Ms. Heck is currently a Senior/Interim Supervising Producer on the hit TV show House Hunters International, where she has produced over 200 episodes as a senior creative.
+Ms. Heck is currently a Senior/Supervising Producer on the hit TV show House Hunters International, where she has produced over 200 episodes as a senior creative.
 Her most recent personal project was a collaboration with Van Jones about musician Prince's secret philanthropic work.

 Ms. Heck is also a new mom.
 She currently resides in New York City with her daughter Mary Lou and her partner Carolina.